We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 is-a-microwave-a-computer_setting-microwave

-A microwave oven consists of numerous fundamental components, including the magnetron, turntable, and electronic control panel.
+A microwave oven consists of several fundamental components, including the magnetron, turntable, and an electronic control panel.

-The microprocessor chip controls the heating and timing functions of the microwave, which takes input from the control panel and other sensors.
+Microwave ovens use electronic sensors and microprocessors to optimize cooking results.
+The microprocessor controls the heating and timing functions, receiving input from the control panel and various sensors.

 Do Microwaves Store Information?